-So, if you’d like to know how to get an idea made into a prototype and why it’s crucial, keep on reading this blog post.
-In the process, you will also learn about the differences between a low- and high-fidelity prototyping and how they help to turn an app idea into a final design.
+In this article, we take a closer look at how to make a prototype of an idea and why it’s so crucial.
+In the process, you will also learn about the differences between low- and high-fidelity prototyping and how they help you turn an app idea into a final design.
+Keep on reading this blog post!

-The primary purpose of prototyping is the evaluation of an app idea before the product’s layout has been fully designed.
+The primary purpose of prototyping is to assess an app idea before the product’s layout has been fully designed.
 So, prototyping:

-Designers follow these steps to validate (approve) app ideas in the design process.
+Below, we describe the main steps designers follow to validate (approve) app ideas in the design process.

 Clients contact designers with different ideas about how they see their app design.
 Some clients come with a vague idea of what they want.
 Others come with clear-cut concepts and even some sketches.
-A rare few are able to share the full design of the future app.
+A rare few can share the whole design of the future app.
 By and large, clients come with very rough ideas that need validation.

 Generally, such factors as competition, business industry, and audience goals can’t be ignored when brainstorming for a niche in the app market.
 Thus, design specialists help their clients by confirming their ideas through questions like:

-For instance, you might want to create an app which intends to address healthcare issues or environmental problems.
+For instance, you might want to create an app to address healthcare issues or environmental problems.
 So, clarity brings a more precise understanding of the app’s future objective.

 Once the goal has been defined, the product’s features are brainstormed.
-Designers start brainstorming ideas to make up a list of key functionality requirements for the future product.
-At this stage, they identify features that will make the app viable and functional.
+Designers start brainstorming ideas to make up a list of essential functionality requirements for the future product.
+They identify features that will make the app viable and functional at this stage.

-A wireframe is a layout of a mobile app (a sort of basic structure of a screen) that demonstrates what interface elements appear on screens of the potential product.
+A wireframe is a layout (a basic structure of a screen) that demonstrates what interface elements appear on screens of the potential product.

-Wireframing defines the structure of an app before the full-blown phase of designing took place.
-Wireframes are necessary so that all the parties (designers and clients) stay on the same page and can agree on the workflow.
+Wireframing defines the app structure before the full-blown designing phase takes place.
+Wireframes are necessary so that all the parties (designers and clients) stay on the same page and agree on the workflow.

 Then design masters create a clickable design of the wireframes so that the client can actually click the buttons of the app-to-be.
 In fact, the screens have the feel of a real mobile app, but it’s not fully functional yet.
 The clients can click the links and go to other screens (but they are nothing more than simply linked pictures).

-Prototypes come in all shapes and sizes, from analog paper prototypes all the way to virtual 3D models.
+Prototypes come in all shapes and sizes, from analog paper prototypes to virtual 3D models.
 The requirements for a prototype are higher than for wireframes.

-At this juncture, design teams share the working prototype with their clients for testing purpose.
-Design specialists use a number of mobile prototyping tools moving from the initial app concept all the way to the interactive prototype.
-Design artisans create user interface (UI) design with the help of Sketch and InVision.
+At this juncture, design teams share the working prototype with their clients for testing purposes.
+Design specialists use a number of mobile prototyping tools moving from the initial app concept to the interactive prototype.
+Design artisans create user interface (UI) designs with the help of Figma, optionally AdobeXd, Sketch+Invision.

-InvisionApp is one of the most common prototyping tools used for making basic prototypes, while Sketch is a design app used by designers to create UI, mobile, web, and icon design.
-Sketch plugins allow creating wireframes and prototypes.
-You can get further information about Sketch, InVision and 3 other top user experience prototyping tools (UXPin, Webflow, Axure) in this video.
+InvisionApp is a popular prototyping tool used for making basic prototypes, while Figma is a design app used by designers to create UI, mobile, web, and icon design.
+Sketch plugins allow the creation of wireframes and prototypes.

-Speaking of prototyping, we can’t avoid the concept of “fidelity.”
+Speaking of prototyping your ideas, we can’t forget to mention the concept of “fidelity.”
 This concept refers to the number of details and completeness of the design.
 Generally, prototyping is divided into two distinct categories:

 Designers also run usability testing of low-fidelity prototypes to make sure the app functions as the client had envisioned it in the first place.
 This testing involves several focus groups who use the app to see how functional and responsive it is.
 Generally speaking, design gurus work moving gradually from low to high-fidelity prototyping (from simple design to more complex, from the big picture to minutiae of the screen).